Joshua-Stringfellow/HackathonXL18.3/README.md

 Tips for improvement:

 Calm down:
 -Do not eat at your desk.
 Like eating in your bed, eating at your desk actually increases the stress that many people experience throughout their work day.
-Instead, try taking a complete break from work to go down to the caffiteria to eat your snack.
+Instead, try taking a complete break from work to go down to the cafeteria to eat your snack.
 Taking the time to focus on a meal(even a small one) can even help you feel more satisfied after eating and could help you cut back on the desire to snack so much in the first place.
 -take a breath.
 Make sure to step back from your tasks to focus on your breathing.
 Simply taking a few even, mindful breaths can help get more oxigen to your brain and boost your ability to problemsolve
 -stretch!
 Not only can stretching help your mind refresh, sitting for long periods of time can cause physical pain which can be mentally distracting; even if you are not contiously aware of it.